mappingtools/osu-collaboration-bot/README.md

 **Arguments:**
 - `project` (string): The project.
-- `includemappers` (bool, optional): Whether to show the mappers assigned to each part.
+- `includeMappers` (bool, optional): Whether to show the mappers assigned to each part.
 Defaults to `true`.
-- `includepartnames` (bool, optional): Whether to show the name of each part.
+- `includePartNames` (bool, optional): Whether to show the name of each part.
 Defaults to `false`.

 ## Assignment Module `/asn`